-A not for profit club, fostering an interest in woodwork throughout the local community.
+A not-for-profit club, fostering an interest in woodwork throughout the local community.

 Annual Exhibition